The University of California requires full cost recovery for work or services supported by extramural funds, including direct and indirect costs.

 *From July 1, 2025 until amended, use FY 2025 rates.

-Current Facilities and Administrative Rate Agreement document, dated July 5, 2023 (PDF)
+Previous Indirect Cost Rate Agreement document, dated July 5, 2023 (PDF)

 Background

-These facilities and administrative cost rates are applied to a Modified Total Direct Cost (MTDC) base.
+These indirect cost rates are applied to a Modified Total Direct Cost (MTDC) base.
 MTDC consists of all salaries and wages, fringe benefits, materials and supplies, services, travel and the first $25,000 of each subaward (subgrant and subcontract) regardless of the period covered by the subgrant or subcontract.
-Equipment (defined as a tangible item with a useful life of at least one year and an acquisition cost of $5,000 or more per unit), alterations and renovations, charges for patient care, student tuition remission, space rental costs, scholarships and fellowships, as well as the portion of each subaward in excess of $25,000 are excluded from the MTDC calculation.
+Equipment (defined as a tangible item with a useful life of at least one year and an acquisition cost of $5,0001 or more per unit), alterations and renovations, charges for patient care, student tuition remission, space rental costs, scholarships and fellowships, as well as the portion of each subaward in excess of $25,000 are excluded from the MTDC calculation.
 Please note that if the subaward is issued to another UC campus, the full amount of the subaward is excluded from the MTDC calculation.

 The on-campus rate should be used for all research conducted in buildings owned by or leased by The Regents of the University of California.
 The off-campus rate should be used only when work is either done at facilities owned or leased by other organizations, or in a building for which rent is being directly charged to the project.